meteo-parapente/mtopara-portal/docs/legal.md

 The Subscriber can make the payment of the Contribution via the various means of payment offered on the site.

 Any payment made online is completely secure, the entire transaction being sent in encrypted mode to the bank validation server managed by the Publisher's partner.
 The Publisher reserves the right, at any time, to delete, suspend or modify one or other of the payment solutions offered.

+On the page following payment, the Subscriber will be asked to enter his/her personal information in order to receive an invoice.
+The Subscriber must ensure that the information provided is correct before validating the form.

+Depending on the Subscriber's location, the invoice may contain VAT on electronic services in accordance with Directive 2006/112/EC.
+The country of taxation is calculated in accordance with the provisions of this directive.

+If a Subscriber subject to intra-Community VAT wishes to make a tax-free payment, he/she must contact customer support to obtain a specific payment link.
+If this procedure is not followed, the VAT-registered Subscriber will automatically be invoiced VAT as indicated in the previous paragraph.

+**For legal reasons, once the invoice has been issued, it will no longer be possible to modify the information or change the VAT regime.**

 The contribution can also be paid by an offline means, in particular by purchasing a single-use code from a reseller.
 From then on, it is the reseller's conditions of sale that apply to the transaction.